Gluten-Free Financiers Recipe

 Jump to Recipe

-About this recipe
+About this teatime treat

 Ingredients

-- Salt: enhance flavors.
+- Salt: enhances flavors.

-- Brown sugar: you can also use white granulated sugar, but you should check the amount.
+- Brown sugar: You can also use white granulated sugar, but you should check the amount.

 - Butter: unsalted butter.